 Here’s how to make the most of small spaces with climbers and other edible vines this summer.

 When selecting which vines to grow, consider if your climate will support their growth: are you living in a subtropical, temperate or cool climate zone?
+Are you after flowering climbers or fruits and vegetables?

 Climbers do better in the ground than in pots, but if you’re limited to pots, just use the biggest pot possible to give their roots sufficient room.
-They thrive when able to grow deep roots and subsequently won’t dry out in the summer heat as much.
+Young plants thrive when able to grow deep roots and subsequently won’t dry out in the summer heat as much.
 I find that vines, with the exception of tomatoes, have large seeds and are better grown from seed as opposed to seedlings.

-Garden beds and pots should be positioned to enjoy a full six hours (or more) of sun and be filled with quality compost, potting mix, manure and organic plant food.
+Garden beds and pots should be positioned to enjoy a full six hours (or more) of sun and be filled with organic matter including quality compost, potting mix, manure and organic plant food.
 And don’t forget to have some seaweed extract and a liquid plant food handy for fortnightly top-ups to keep them healthy.

 Ripening times vary from plant to plant and depend on when they were planted.
 Each seed packet should indicate a very general planting season, but I find the best way to learn is by visiting a local community garden or neighbouring garden to see what’s growing in your region already.